The celebrated bit of road known as the Sunset Strip has gone through a

 Gio, which everyone seemed to pronounce

-as 'Gee-oo' rather than the correct 'Jo', was the maître d' who knew a
+as 'Gee-oo' rather than the correct 'Jo', was the maître d'

 thing or two about the restaurant business and hospitality.
 Many was the